-noiscian, and visual artist of many stripes who lives in the San Francisco Bay Area.
+She is considered locally and internationally as a noiscian, and a visual artist whose home is in the underground music of San Francisco.
 She has preformed at the NorCal Noise fest on several occasions, The Big Sur Experimental Music Festival (2003/04), The Oakland Noise festival and twice at the Spring Reverb experimental music festival in San Diego.
-Most recently, she played Spring Reverb with the Band "Lords of Outland", headed up by the infamous Rent Romus...
-CJ has played with Kaylee Koombs in the out-ambient duo Swoon Doll and many folks including, Ellen Weller, Bob Weller, Marcos Fernandes, Nathan Hubbard,Robert M, Ignaz Schick, Rent Romus, Phillip Everett, Ray Schaeffer,Andre Costudio, Dina Emerson, Jim Ryan, and Matt Davignon and many other folks.
+Most recently, she played Spring Reverb with the Band "Lords of Outland".

-CJ Borosque plays analog FX boxes configured in a “no-input” design which allows for the creation of sonic feedback and feedback sounds without the use of a typical sound source…all her noise projects are currently created using the electrical signal that is within her gear.
-She also sometimes plays other various electronics and Instruments: her fascinations include, sound, noise, sculpture (sonic and tactile), Installations, silent films, avant garde films and videos, modern, impressionist and surrealist art, jazz (especially free-jazz), and selected pop treats.
+She plays tumpet and analog FX boxes configured in a “no-input” design which allows for the creation of sonic feedback and feedback sounds without the use of a typical sound source... her noise projects are currently created using the electrical signal that is within her gear.
+She also sometimes plays other various electronics and Instruments: her fascinations include, art, cooking, sound, noise, sculpture (sonic and tactile), Installations, silent films, avant-garde films and videos, modern, impressionist and surrealist art, jazz, world and classical music.

 " Borosque's work on no-input pedals is impressively smoking, rusty royalty hoisted to the heavens of mental obnubilation."